-6. Findings
+Findings

 Figure 1 gives the basic descriptives for each of the four indices available since 1995, together with a histogram of their distributions.
-Each index occupies more or less the whole range, while Good Physical Environment is bunched towards to the top end, reflecting the fact that only a minority of jobs have a preponderance of environmental or posture-related hazards.
-The indices are all 'lumpy', reflecting the fact that they are constructed from limited numbers of items each with categorical scales.
+Each index occupies more or less the whole range, while Good Physical Environment is bunched toward the top end, reflecting that only a minority of jobs have a preponderance of environmental or posture-related hazards.
+The indices are all "lumpy," reflecting that they are constructed from limited numbers of items each with categorical scales.